 A function that is defined inside another function is known as a nested function.
 Nested functions are able to access variables of the enclosing scope.

 In Python, these non-local variables can be accessed only within their scope and not outside their scope.
 This can be illustrated by the following example:

-As we can see innerFunction() can easily be accessed inside the outerFunction body but not outside of it’s body.
-Hence, here, innerFunction() is treated as nested Function which uses text as non-local variable.
+As we can see innerFunction() can easily be accessed inside the outerFunction body but not outside of its body.
+Hence, here, innerFunction() is treated as a nested Function that uses text as a non-local variable.

-A Closure is a function object that remembers values in enclosing scopes even if they are not present in memory.
+A Closure in Python is a function object that remembers values in enclosing scopes even if they are not present in memory.

 - It is a record that stores a function together with an environment: a mapping associating each free variable of the function (variables that are used locally but defined in an enclosing scope) with the value or reference to which the name was bound when the closure was created.